swifdroid/docs/docs/app/views.md

 linearLayout.addSubview(textView)
 contentView(linearLayout)
 ```
-You may notice that property setters are without `set` prefix, this is intentional to make it more Swifty.
+You may notice that property setters are without `set` prefix, this is intentional to make it more Swiftly.
 Getters are also without `get` prefix.

 ### Declaratively